blender-nlp/MolT5/evaluation/README.md

 # Evaluation Code: Translation between Molecules and Natural Language
 Task evaluation code for "[Translation between Molecules and Natural Language](https://arxiv.org/abs/2204.11817)".

+## Updates
+10/6:
+* Exact comparison is now done via InChI strings.
+* Addressed a small bug in FCD metric code.
+Results are qualitatively identical, but the new version is much faster and hopefully will be more meaningful in future work.

 ## Installation
 The requirements for the evaluation code conda environment are in environment_eval.yml.
 An environment can be created using the following commands: